Older Posts

 If you’ve been following along here for a bit, you know I just bought this secondhand Loewe Lazo Tote in November of last year, but I’ve been wanting it since October of 2019 (having a blog to record every want and purchase comes in handy 😂).
 Well the price finally came down enough (sub $500) that I thought, why not?
 And wow I don’t know if it’s because I’ve been waiting for it for so long or because it really is a great bag, but I’ve been using it so much ever since I got it.

-I’ve been on a K-brand (Korean brand) bag kick ever since my first Korean Brand Bag Review.
-And I originally thought I might tack this on one to the original, but I’ve gotten enough interest (and I have enough to say) to make this a stand alone review.
+I’ve been on a K-brand (Korean brand) bag kick ever since my first Korean Brand Bags Review.
+I originally thought I might tack this on one to that first review, but I’ve gotten enough interest (and I have enough to say) to make this a stand alone post.
 So without further ado, here is my review of my first (but probably not last) Margesherwood (yes all one word) bag.

 February flew by (as it’s wont to do), but here are the handful of things I did besides get sick multiple times.